Michael-Lusk-2023/niklaus-von-fluee/README.md

 ## Deployment

-- The website was deployed to GitHub pages.
+- The website is deployed to GitHub pages.
 - The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - In the Setting  tab, click on Pages in the Code and Automation menu located in the left-hand panel